SainsburyWellcomeCentre/rc2_matlab/docs/source/usage-guides/rc2doublerotation-main.rst

 And the following hardware on the Visual Stimuli computer:

+1. An NI DAQ USB-6002
-1. A Basler acA640-750um camera
+2. A Basler acA640-750um camera

 Installation
 ------------

 This code has been developed on Windows 10 with MATLAB 2022b.
-Folder 'visual_stimuli' should be installed on the Visual Stimuli computer.
+Folder 'VisualStimuli' should be installed on the Visual Stimuli computer.
 All other folders should be installed on the RC computer.

 In order to use all hardware the following should be installed on the RC computer:

-1. An NI DAQ USB-6343
-2. Two Aerotech rotatory stages (ADRT150-135 and ADRT260-160) with two Ensemble HLe controllers
-3. A pump for reward
-4. A visual stimuli computer with Ethernet connection
+1. Aerotech drivers for controlling the rotatory stages (Aerotech Ensemble v5.06.001, comes with controllers)
+2. NI-DAQmx drivers

 The following should be installed on the Visual Stimuli computer:

+1. NI-DAQmx drivers
-1. Psychtoolbox for Matlab
+2. Psychtoolbox for Matlab
-2. Basler drivers (Pylon Runtime v6.2.0.21487)
+3. Basler drivers (Pylon Runtime v6.2.0.21487)
-3. Python 3 with imageio, imageio-ffmpeg, pypylon packages
+4. Python 3 with imageio, imageio-ffmpeg, pypylon packages

 Configuration Files
 -------------------